paulmillr/qr/README.md

 ## Security

-There are multiple ways how single text can be encoded:
+There are multiple ways a single text can be encoded in a QR code, which can lead to potential security implications:

-- Differences in segmentation: `abc123` can become `[{type: 'alphanum', 'abc'}, {type: 'num', '123'}]`, `[{type: 'alphanum', 'abc123'}]`
+- **Segmentation Differences:** For example, `abc123` can be encoded as:
+  `[{type: 'alphanum', data: 'abc'}, {type: 'num', data: '123'}]` or `[{type: 'alphanum', data: 'abc123'}]`
-- Differences between mask selection algo in libraries
+- **Mask Selection Algorithms:** Different libraries may use different algorithms for mask selection.
-- Defaults: error correction level, how many bits are stored before upgrading versions
+- **Default Settings:** Variations in error correction levels and how many bits are stored before upgrading versions.

-If an adversary is able to access multiple generated QR codes from a specific library, they can fingerprint a user, which can be then used to exfiltrate data from air-gapped systems.
-Adversary would then need to create library-specific exploit.
+If an adversary can access multiple QR codes generated from a specific library, they may be able to fingerprint the user.
+This fingerprinting could be used to exfiltrate data from air-gapped systems.
+In such cases, the adversary would need to create a library-specific exploit.

+We mitigate these risks by:

-Currently we cross-test against python-qrcode: it is closer to spec than js implementations.
+- **Cross-Testing:** We currently cross-test against python-qrcode, which is closer to the specification than some JavaScript implementations.
-We also always use single segment, which is not too optimal, but reduces fingerprinting data.
+- **Single Segment Encoding:** We always use single-segment encoding.
+  While this may not be the most optimal for performance, it reduces the amount of fingerprinting data.

+Future plans:

-To improve the behavior, we can cross-test against 3-4 popular libraries.
+- **Testing Against Multiple Libraries:** To further improve security and reduce fingerprinting, we can cross-test against three to four popular libraries.

 ## Speed